9 Tips Influencing Successful Puromycin Gene Transfection

 5. Transfection in serum-free media: The highest transfection efficiencies can be obtained if the cells are exposed to the transfection complexes in serum-free conditions followed by the addition of medium containing twice the amount of normal serum to the complex medium 3-5 hours post-transfection (leaving the complexes on the cells).
 However, the transfection medium can be replaced with normal growth medium if high toxicity is observed.

 6. Media: Minimally media should be changed out every 2-3 days.

 7. No antibiotics in transfection medium: The presence of antibiotics can adversely affect the transfection efficiency and lead to increased toxicity levels in some cell types.
 It is recommended that these additives be initially excluded until optimized conditions are achieved, then these components can be added, and the cells can be monitored for any changes in the transfection results.

 8. High protein expression levels: Some proteins when expressed at high levels can by cytotoxic; this effect can also be cell line specific.

-Our success with a combination of fermentation & synthesis that has allowed us to build a catalog of over 160 antibiotics, including numerous gene selection antibiotics, Hygromycin B, G-418, Blasticidin S, Neomycin,Kanamycin...
+AG Scientific has had great success with a combination of fermentation & synthesis contracts, allowing us to build a catalog of over 150 antibiotics, including numerous gene selection antibiotics.
 We have a diverse customer base of researchers, catalog biochemical distributors and cell media manufacturers worldwide.
-Click here for our Comprehensive Antibiotic Brochure.
+Click here to download our e-brochure.